StarRocks/starrocks/docs/sql-reference/sql-statements/data-types/STRUCT.md

 ## Description

 STRUCT is widely used to express complex data types.
 It represents a collection of named fields with different data types.
-Each field has a name and a type, for example `<a INT, b INT>`.
+Each field has a name and a type, for example, `<a INT, b INT>`.
 Field names in a struct must be unique.

 A field within a STRUCT can also be another STRUCT, ARRAY, or MAP, which allows you to create nested data structures.